openlink/virtuoso-opensource/README.ANYTIME.md

 ```

-### HTTP status 500 (Server Error)
+### HTTP Status 500 (Server Error)

-This status code is be returned when the query hits the `AnyTime Query` timeout, but the client-side specified it did not want to a partial result by setting the `&timeout=0`
+This status code is returned when the query hits the `Anytime Query` timeout, but the client specified it did not want a partial result by setting the SPARQL request URL parameter `&timeout=0`

-Virtuoso returns the following response headers:
+Virtuoso returns these response headers:
 <pre>
 Accept-Ranges: bytes
 Connection: keep-alive